New York sell orders in thin trade trigger Shanghai gold rout

 NEW YORK In early Asian trading hours on Monday, when typically only tens of contracts of gold are traded, investors dumped more than $500 million worth of bullion in New York in four seconds, triggering the market's biggest rout in years.

 The sell-off began when one or more massive sell orders hit the price of gold on the CME Group's Comex futures in New York a tenth of a second after 9:29 a.m. in Shanghai, triggering turnover of almost 5,000 lots of gold in a blink of an eye.
-(Graphic: reut.rs/1KjLJ7H)
+(For graphic, click reut.rs/1KjLJ7H)

 That equates to 13 tonnes of gold, more than typically trades in hours during this time of day, and the selling knocked the price almost $20 to $1,100 per ounce during those four seconds.
 It marked the first leg of a dramatic 60-second sell-off that saw prices sink more than 4 percent to five-year lows.